2010 OFFTRACK 8 day walk

 |Jason and Danny from Glen Innes Search and Rescue|

-Celebrating an anniversary is often a candlelit dinner with a spray of flowers and good bottle of wine, but Jude and I like to be different.
+Celebrating an anniversary is often a candlelit dinner with a spray of flowers and good bottle of wine, but Jack and Jude like to be different.
 For us, it’s an opportunity to test our bonds, to challenge the other’s support, and be reassured that our union can conquer anything life might throw at us.

-Many challenges, both physical and mental, can test unions, but the ones we actually enjoy most take us away from all human contact, and wrapping ourselves tightly in pure Nature.
-Alone with Earth, there’s a calmness that draws us together and allows Jude and I to reminisce our achievements together.
+Many challenges, both physical and mental, can test unions, but the ones we actually enjoy most take us away from all human contact, to wrap ourselves tightly in pure Nature.
+Alone with Earth, there’s a calmness that draws us together and allows us to reminisce our achievements.
 But each year as we age, this trudge into the wilderness gets just that little bit harder.

 But our planned easy stretch snowballed into a full-on physical challenge when we opened the topographical map and saw our old route to an abandoned gold mine we’d discovered ten years earlier.
 Hmm, wondering what Cheery Tree Creek looks like today kept popping into our conversation as we drove into the mountains up the Gwidir Highway.
 We couldn’t help wondering whether the massive steel boiler taken to that remote location by bullock cart over a hundred years earlier was still at the head of the creek.

 “But what if we do the whole route to Cherry Tree?”
-She persisted.
+Jude persisted.

-I shot her a sideways look then replied, “No less than a full week, but what about your hand.
+I shot her a sideways look, and then replied, “No less than a full week, but what about your hand.
 It’ll be tough going.”

 When my eyes widened in disbelief she pulled a crepe bandage from our medical kit and showed me how effectively she could protect the wound.
 Now wilderness can be easy going in open forest like near the mine site, or conversely it can be a devil in wetter areas where vines and thick undergrowth thrive.
 With this in mind I perused the map and identified a new, shorter route to the gold mine, one across a high altitude plateau to the escarpment directly above Cheery Tree Creek.